trimble-oss/website-modus.trimble.com/content/start/index.md

 ## Other Design Systems at Trimble

-There are several existing design systems in Trimble that currently live outside of Modus.
-Within the Modus roadmap, there are plans to integrate these design systems.
-When appropriate, the other design systems at Trimble will be integrated into Modus.
+There are several other design systems at Trimble that currently exist outside of Modus but may be integrated into Modus in the future, when appropriate.

 ### Rosetta